 Excluding Germany, for which comparable data on remote payments (i.e. online and bill payments) are not available, the SPACE results also show that:

 Consumers’ self-reported preferences for payment instruments contrast with the actual high usage of cash, as there seems to be a preference for using non-cash payment instruments.
 Almost half (49%) of the respondents stated that they preferred using cards or other cashless payment instruments (up from 43% in 2016 according to SUCH), whereas 27% said that they preferred cash (down from 32% in 2016), while the remaining 24% said that they were indifferent.
 Asked about the importance of cash, 55% of the respondents stated that it is important or very important for them to still have the option to pay with cash in the future.
-“Consumers’ freedom to choose their payment method is of the utmost importance to us.
+“Consumers’ freedom to choose their See Payment instrument. is of the utmost importance to us.
 Therefore we aim to ensure acceptance of and access to cash throughout the euro area, while promoting innovation on digital payments, including in our work on the possible issuance of a digital euro,” said Executive ECB Board member Fabio Panetta.

 The ongoing coronavirus (COVID-19) pandemic appears to have accelerated the use of non-cash payments for at least some consumers.
 According to a separate survey on the impact of the pandemic on cash trends which was carried out on behalf of the ECB in July 2020 in all euro area countries, 40% of respondents have used less cash since the start of the pandemic, and almost 90% of them stated that they would continue to pay less with cash (46% certainly and 41% probably) after the pandemic was over.